 ASTRO SPACE NEWS

 Weird, Wild & Breaking News Stories in Space and Astronomy From Around The World 24/7 Weekly With Updates.
-It's a FREE Service To ALL Media, It's Safe and Reliable.
+It's a FREE Service To The Public and ALL Media, It's Safe and Reliable.
+(Est. 2002)

 Information For The Media

 This newsletter is emailed weekly to requesting radio stations across Australia.
 Enquiries for interviews or info Ph: (02) 6585 2260 Mob: 0400 636 363 Email: firstname.lastname@example.org

 'Astro' Dave: David Reneke is one of Australia's most well known and respected astronomers and lecturers with links to some of the world's leading astronomical institutions.

 NASA Are Considering Fusion Energy to Power Our Moon and Mars Bases

 US Nuclear Corp.
 (OTC: UCLE) announces that NASA has just released "Artemis Accords - Guidelines For Humans to Abide by in Space" which also covers protection of the astronaut's basic infrastructure, including their major assets: spaceships and the Moon and Mars base power plants.
 Ideally, these will all be fusion powered.